krancour/brignext/PROPOSAL.md

 cluster credentials, all Brigade users must have such credentials and, minimally, be granted read access to `Secret` resources within Brigade's namespace.
-If Brigade hosts any projects other than the users' own, that user can too easily access their secrets and the risk that presents cannot be overstated.
+If Brigade hosts any projects other than the users' own, that user can too easily access those projects' secrets and the risk that presents cannot be overstated.

 N.B.: The current workaround for this is to run a separate Brigade instance for each project or logical group of projects, which has the potential to become a resource drain as the number of projects increases.

 N.B.: Isolating each Brigade project to its own namespace has been among Brigade's most requested features.